Mother's Day

 The Middle: “Mother’s Day”

 It’s all about the pampering in this one of lack thereof.
-The ABC original series has a few Mother’s Day episodes, but arguably the best one is Season 1, Episode 22, when Frankie gets upset by the childish gifts she receives from her kids.
+The ABC original series has a few Mother’s Day episodes, but arguably the best one is the first, when Frankie gets upset by the childish gifts she receives from her kids.
 To make up for it, she sees her own mother the next day but the visit doesn’t go as planned.
 The Middle aired for over 10 years before getting the plug pulled in 2018.
 The show focused on a middle-age, middle-class, mother who used her witty sense of humor to navigate the ups and downs of life including parenthood.

 Watch The Middle on HBO Max.